 - Arch Mortgage Insurance Company,

 - Essent Guaranty, Inc.,

 - Genworth Mortgage Insurance Corporation,

 - National Mortgage Insurance Corporation,

 - Radian Guaranty Inc., and

-- United Guaranty Residential Insurance Company.
+- United Guaranty Residential Insurance Company (the parent company of Arch Mortgage Insurance Company has agreed to acquire United Guaranty Residential Insurance Company in a transaction expected to close in the fourth quarter of 2016 or the first quarter of 2017).

-The level of competition within the private mortgage insurance industry has intensified over the past several years and is not expected to diminish.
+The private mortgage insurance industry is highly competitive and is expected to remain so.
 We believe that we currently compete with other private mortgage insurers based on pricing, underwriting requirements, financial strength, customer relationships, name recognition, reputation, the strength of our management team and field organization, the ancillary products and services provided to lenders (including contract underwriting services), the depth of our databases covering insured loans and the effective use of technology and innovation in the delivery and servicing of our mortgage insurance products.

-Competitive pricing practices currently in the market include: (i) reductions in standard filed rates on borrower-paid policies, (ii) use by certain competitors of a spectrum of filed rates to allow for formulaic, risk-based pricing (commonly referred to as "black-box" pricing); and (iii) use of customized rates (discounted from published rates) on lender-paid, single premium policies.
+Much of the competition has been centered on pricing practices in the market which have included: (i) reductions in standard filed rates on borrower-paid policies, (ii) use by certain competitors of a spectrum of filed rates to allow for formulaic, risk-based pricing (commonly referred to as "black-box" pricing); and (iii) use of customized rates (discounted from published rates) on lender-paid, single premium policies.
 The willingness of mortgage insurers to offer reduced pricing (through filed or customized rates) has been met with an increased demand from various lenders for reduced rate products.
 This has further intensified pricing competition.

-We announced changes to our premium rates in January 2016 and March 2016, which became effective in April 2016.
+In response to the revised financial requirements contained in the private mortgage insurer eligibility requirements ("PMIERs") of Fannie Mae and Freddie Mac (the "GSEs"), and reflecting the competitive environment of the private mortgage insurance industry, we changed our premium rates effective in April 2016.
 In general, the revisions decreased our filed premium rates on some higher-FICO score loans and increased our filed premium rates on some lower-FICO score loans.
 In addition to the revisions to our filed rates, we continue to use the authority set forth in our rate filings to negotiate customized lender-paid single premium policy rates on a selective basis.
-We expect that our current premium rates will result in a modest decrease in our new insurance written, especially on lower-FICO score loans.
+We expect that our current premium rates will put downward pressure on our new insurance written from lower-FICO score loans.
 We believe our pricing revisions will allow us to compete more effectively; however, there can be no assurance that pricing competition will not intensify further, which could result in a decrease in new insurance written and/or returns.

-In each of 2015 and the first quarter of 2016, approximately 5% of our new insurance written was for loans for which one lender was the original insured.
+In each of 2015 and the first three quarters of 2016, approximately 5% of our new insurance written was for loans for which one lender was the original insured.
 Our relationships with our customers could be adversely affected by a variety of factors, including premium rates higher than can be obtained from competitors, tightening of and adherence to our underwriting requirements, which may result in our declining to insure some of the loans originated by our customers, and insurance rescissions and curtailments that affect the customer.
 We have ongoing discussions with lenders who are significant customers regarding their objections to our claims paying practices.